Joseph H. Stuart: Legislator

 Stuart was nominated to run for a seat in the state's legislature by the city's "politically active black community".
 He campaigned to represent Arapahoe County, Colorado.
 In 1894, he addressed Republicans, where he was said to have issued "one of the ablest speeches" of the campaign.
-During his speech he said "This large crowd assures me that the people of Pueblo county are awakened to the fact that Colorado must be redeemed from populist misrule.
+During his speech he said "This large crowd assures me that the people of Pueblo County are awakened to the fact that Colorado must be redeemed from populist misrule.
 The colored man is always found on the right side during a contest."
 Stuart also provided a general statement that blacks want principled leadership, for which they have fought in the country's history.

 The second black state legislator he served one term from 1895 to 1897.
 He sponsored a bill that was meant to end racial discrimination, and should have provided equal access to public places, like lodging, restaurants, entertainment, and transportation.
 Elitch Gardens was required to serve black patrons.
 Some legislators did not want to pass the measure, but they acquiesced, and the bill was signed into law in 1895.
 In Colorado, the bill was not as effective as it could have been due to Jim Crow laws, racial discrimination, and the lack of resources to enforce the law.
 There was not much improvement until the civil rights movement of the 1960s.
 Stuart was nominated to run for office in 1906, but he did not become a representative a second time.

 Other

 In January 1900, Booker T. Washington stayed at the Brown Palace Hotel in Denver and gave a lecture about "the Negro question" at the Central Presbyterian Church.
-Afterwords, he attended a reception held in his honor at the Arapahoe Cafe.
+Afterwards, he attended a reception held in his honor at the Arapahoe Cafe.
 It was attended by African American businessmen, editors, committee members of the Ministerial Alliance, and members of fraternities and lodges.
 Stuart read a poem, written for the occasion by Paul Laurence Dunbar, entitled His Public Work.
 Stuart was elected secretary in 1908 of the local chapter of the National Negro Business League to support businesses of African Americans.

 Stuart was naturalized as an American citizen on November 5, 1894.

 Death

-Stuart died on April 4, 1910 at his home in Denver.
+Stuart died on April 4, 1910, at his home in Denver.
 A funeral was held for him by April 16 at the Shorter Community M.E.
 Church.
 He was interred at Fairmount Cemetery in Denver.

 Mrs. Joseph H. Stuart, a woman of color, lived at 2421 Ogden in Denver in 1910.